cc459/ajl-team-15/README.md

 5. **Run the notebook**

-    Open and run the main Jupyter notebook (e.g., `AJL_Team_15.ipynb`).
+    Open and run the main Jupyter notebook (`AJL_Team_15.ipynb`).
 Note that our current setup is designed to work within a shared Google drive.
 You may need to adjust specific setup commands or directory pathways accordingly.

 ---

 ## **🏗️ Project Overview**

-**Describe:**

-* The Kaggle competition and its connection to the Break Through Tech AI Program
-* The objective of the challenge
-* The real-world significance of the problem and the potential impact of your work

 This project is part of the **Break Through Tech AI Program**, which connects students with real-world machine learning problems.